Sleeping bag liners are a must-have for any backpacking trip.

 Different Types of Sleeping Bag Liners

-Some liners will have a space for a pillow which is mostly for use in hostels and hotels of dubious cleanliness.
+Some travel sheets will have a space for a pillow which is mostly for use in hostels and hotels of dubious cleanliness.
 Tube shapes can be a bit difficult to get in and out of for calls of nature during the night.

 If you don't want the added bulk of the fleece one, but still want some warmth then the Sea to Summit Thermolite Reactor Extreme is well worth a look.